Resident234/php.net/pages/www.php.net_class.domnode.php.md

 The output is:

 Content 1: old content // starting content
-Content 2: old content // trying to replace overwriting $node-&gt;textContent Content 3: old contentnew content // simply appending the new text node Content 4: new content // removing firstchild before appending the new text node
+Content 2: old content // trying to replace overwriting $node->textContent Content 3: old contentnew content // simply appending the new text node Content 4: new content // removing firstchild before appending the new text node